fox-techniques/janux-auth-gateway/docs/SUPPORT.md

 ➋ 🔍 **Search & Ask on [Stack Overflow](https://stackoverflow.com).** If you're troubleshooting an issue or trying to use the project in a specific way, search existing questions or ask new ones on Stack Overflow.

-➌ 💬 **Join Our [Discord](https://discord.gg/pYEW7nxaDq) Community.** We don’t provide direct “customer support,” but we are happy to engage in discussions, answer questions, and chat about best practices.
+➌ 💬 **Join Our [Discord](https://discord.gg/pYEW7nxaDq) or [Slack](https://join.slack.com/t/janux-auth-gateway/shared_invite/zt-2yqy7olsg-XKBzsIlh7IKMLQy1p1nLBA) Community.** We don’t provide direct “customer support,” but we are happy to engage in discussions, answer questions, and chat about best practices.
 We’ll try our best to respond, but please be patient! 🐌

 ➍ ✍️ Open a GitHub Issue (**Last Resort!**)